panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 `count` contains the atom's value, while `setCount()` can be used to update the atom's value.

-What makes the atoms so great is that you can access the same atom from multiple components.
+The selling point of atoms is that you can access the same atom from multiple components.
 If a component updates the atom, then all the components that read this atom are going to be updated.
 This is the global state management!

+For example, let's read `counterAtom` value in an another component `<CurrentCount>`:

 ```jsx{5}
 import { useAtom } from 'jotai';